tawhidmonowar/WebCapture/README.md

 ![screenshot](./githubpage/images/screenshot.jpg)

 ## Features
-- Convert any URL into a PDF file.
+- Convert any Web Page into PDF file.
 - Save PDF files to device storage or share with other apps.
 - Open PDF inside the app (PDF Reader)
 - Simple and easy-to-use interface.